-Let’s examine these four stages of the expedition to learn ML.
+Let’s examine these four stages of the expedition to learn Machine Learning.

-Like a vast number of engineers, I am not formally trained in Machine Learning.
+Like a vast number of software engineers, I am not formally trained in Machine Learning.
 For most of my working life, I built compilers, program analysis and programming tools, and IDEs; something very different from Machine Learning.
-But while working at Microsoft Research, I saw my colleagues applying Machine Learning and statistics to solve hard program analysis, dev tools, and software engineering problems.
+But while working at Microsoft Research, I saw my colleagues applying Machine Learning and statistics to solve hard program analysis and software engineering problems.
 The success of these techniques allured me.
-But let’s examine: is it really worth your while or is all his buzz just a passing fad?
+But let’s examine: is it really worth your while or is all this buzz just a passing fad?

 In 2015, Microsoft Research CNN surpassed human-level vision performance.
 Considering focal adjustment and color cones bless human eyes with one of the best depth and color perception in the animal kingdom, beating human-level in vision tasks was astonishing!

-At present, it is not just the trends data, in fact, we use ML several times every day.
-Some examples are web search result ranking, email spam detection, ETA in maps, news story clustering around topics, ads on Google and Facebook, recommendation systems on sites like Amazon and Netflix, and Alexa and Google Assistant.
+At present, it is not just the trends data.
+In fact, consumers use ML several times every day: web search result ranking, email spam detection, Estimated Arrival Time (ETA) in maps, news story clustering around topics, ads on Google and Facebook, recommendation systems on sites like Amazon and Netflix, and Alexa and Google Assistant.

-Businesses are also increasingly relying on ML for fraud detection, pricing/financial modelling, customer churn prediction, equipment failure prediction, network intrusion detection, customer segmentation, sentiment classification, image/video analysis, speech/audio processing.
+Businesses are also increasingly relying on ML for fraud detection, pricing/financial modeling, customer churn prediction, equipment failure prediction, network intrusion detection, customer segmentation, sentiment classification, image/video analysis, and speech/audio processing.

 Study the Terrain

-Once you have decided to go on this journey, it is important to study the terrain starting with understanding the four buzz phrases.
+Once you have decided to go on this journey, it is important to study the terrain.
+Let’s start with understanding the four buzz phrases.

 Artificial intelligence (AI): intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans.